-The Elliott Simmons Maccabi GB Challenge Israel Tour 2018 Tour is a unique trip to Israel for young people with mild to moderate learning difficulties.
-Over the 12-day trip, participants toured the country whilst learning about cultural, historical, religious and social elements as well undertaking an activity each day involving a physical ‘challenge’.
+The Elliott Simmons Maccabi GB Challenge Israel Tour is a unique trip to Israel for young people with mild to moderate learning difficulties.
+Over the 12-day trip, participants tour the country whilst learning about cultural, historical, religious and social elements as well undertaking an activity each day involving a physical ‘challenge’.

 JCC Maccabi Games